run-x/opta-docs/content/en/Modules/AWS/Service/postgres.md

 - `instance_class` -- Optional.
 This is the RDS instance type used for the Aurora cluster [instances](https://aws.amazon.com/rds/instance-types/).
   Default db.r5.large
 - `engine_version` -- Optional.
 The version of the database to use.
 Default 11.9.
+- `multi_az` -- Optional.
+Enable read-write replication across different availability zones on the same reason (doubles the cost, but needed for compliance).
+Can be added and updated at a later date without need to recreate.

 ### Linking